UpCloudLtd/uks-instructions/authentication/README.md

 ## Configure Supervisor Cluster with Pinniped Supervisor

 This guide will follow the [official Pinniped documentation](https://pinniped.dev/docs/tutorials/concierge-and-supervisor-demo/).
 We will be installing the Pinniped Supervisor service, which acts as a central authentication service for all the Kubernetes clusters in your environment.
 In general, the guide works well, but there are some UpCloud specific settings needed, which we will cover below.
-The Okta configuration also had some issues, which are also covered here.
+The documented Okta configuration also had some issues, which are also covered here.

 Start by deploying the Supervisor components to your **Supervisor UKS cluster**.
 Run all the commands as the **cluster admin**.